microsoft/FluidFramework/docs/content/docs/faq.md

 Fluid solutions can use a local server or a "test quality" server for development and trust that their solution will work against whatever production server their solution is pointed at.

-Fluid Framework includes a reference implementation of the Fluid service called Routerlicious that you can use for development or as the basis for a production quality server.
+The Fluid Framework includes a reference implementation of the Fluid service called Routerlicious that you can use for development or as the basis for a production quality server.

 ### Where is the shared data stored?